So, I accidentally ordered a matcha green tea latte yesterday. To say that it caught me by surprise would be an understatement.

 I had arrived early for a meeting at a local coffee shop, and after casually grabbing my tea from the barista stand, I spotted a table outside in the sun and quickly made my way over to it.
 I wanted to soak up every ounce of the last few sunny days of the season.

 It was glorious.
 I closed my eyes and fell into a pleasant state of relaxation.

 And then I took a sip of tea.

 Honestly, I didn’t even know powdered tea existed until the thick, grassy liquid was gliding across my tongue.
 I was expecting a sweet, creamy flavor, but instead I found myself drinking a warm, green smoothie.

-In a matter of seconds, I was consulting Google to see what I had just ingested.
-I consider myself a pretty adventurous soul when it comes to food, yet somehow I had missed all this matcha business.
+Immediately, I consulted Google to see what the hell I had just ingested.
+Now, I consider myself a pretty adventurous soul when it comes to food, but somehow I had missed all this matcha business.

 After the initial shock passed and I got used to the texture, I started to explore the flavor.

-Yes, the aroma was very much like that of a clump of fresh-cut grass, but it actually tasted quite good.
+Yes, the aroma was very much like that of a clump of fresh-cut grass, but the flavor was nice.
 It was sweet.
 Thick, but sweet.

-I probably wouldn’t go so far as to say that it’s my new favorite tea, nor do I believe it possesses any magical healing powers, but I do think I’ll probably order it every now an then for something different.
+I wouldn’t go as far as to say that it’s my new favorite tea, nor do I believe it possesses any magical healing powers, but I do think I’ll probably order it every now and then for something different.